-Tanzania’s government has approved new internet regulations, giving itself unprecedented control over the internet.
-The government contends that the new Electronic and Postal Communications (Online Content) Regulations 2018 will help to put a stop to the “moral decadence” caused by social media and internet in the country.
-Social media has also been described as a threat to national security by some policy makers in Tanzania.
+Tanzania’s government has approved new Cyber Regulations, giving itself undue control over the Internet.
+The government contends that the new Electronic and Postal Communications (Online Content) Regulations 2018 will help to put a stop to the “moral decadence”.
+The government blames the moral decline on social media and the Internet in the country.
+Social media has also been described as a threat to national security by some policymakers in Tanzania.

 Below are some of the regulations

-Mandatory Mobile Security: Tanzanians with mobile devices are required to secure it with a password or be fined.
-The fines can go up to 5 million Tanzanian shillings (aboug $2000)
+Tanzanians with mobile devices are to secure it with a password or pay a fine.
+The fines can go up to 5 million Tanzanian shillings (about $2000)

-Internet Cafés Surveillance: Internet cafés are required to have surveillance to record and archive activities inside their business premises.
+Internet cafés are to have surveillance to record and archive activities inside their business premises.

-“These regulations were supposed to uphold citizens’ rights to privacy, access to information and free expression,” Maxence Melo, the director of the Jamii Forums, the “Swahili Wikileaks,” told CNN.
-“We have completely lost our Freedom on the Cyberspace.”
+“These regulations were to uphold citizens’ rights to privacy, access to information and free expression,” Maxence Melo, the director of the Jamii Forums, the “Swahili Wikileaks,” told CNN.
+“We have completely lost our Freedom in the Cyberspace.”